buscaroli/fullstack-app-plain-js/README.md

 #### ERRATA CORRIDGE

-- the array in server/data.js and in server/server.js should be defined as a let and not as a const
+The array in server/data.js and in server/server.js should be defined as a let and not as a const

 - inside the POST route we search if the smurf exists: I should have user the Array.some() method instead of the Array.every() and the logic will be different, please **correct** with the following: